arkadiuszma/CoveringInputs/README.md

 - E-mail: must be in <text>@domain type.
 Text may includes only lower case letters and numbers for example: jk123@example.com.
 - Card number: must contains of 16 - numbers.
 2. To change character which is covering sensitive data you have to change coveringSign parameter in criteriaVariables properties.
 3. To change sensitive keys you have to add or delete parameter in criteriaVariables properties.
-To properly add parameter enter correct map key value with "," seperator.
+To properly add parameter enter correct map key value with "," seperator without spaces.